edvin/pillar/README.md

 php artisan pillar:install
 ```

-This is an interactive installer that asks whether to publish the events migration and config file.
+This is an interactive installer that asks whether to publish the migrations and config file.

 You’ll be prompted to:

 - Publish the **events table migration** (for event sourcing)
+- Publish the **aggregate_versions table migration** (for per-aggregate versioning)
 - Publish the **configuration file** (`config/pillar.php`)

 Once published, run: